xrootd/howto/docs/tpc/WLCGx509TPC.md

 1. RPMs: xrootd xrootd-voms voms libmacaroons (and their dependences).
 Other RPMs may also be required.
 1. (optional) TCmalloc (gperftools-libs) or JEmalloc (jemalloc) may provide better memory management for xrootd.

-One may also need to set nproc >= 8192 and nofile >= 8192 if the systems will be under high load.
+One may also need to set nproc >= 8192 and nofile >= 8192 in /etc/security/limits.d if the systems will be under high load.

 ### Example Xrootd configuration file
 We expect TLS be enabled on all nodes, include the redirectors.